 - Finally, just a reminder that this is a personal list and in no way comprehensive of all horror films coming in 2020.
 I am looking forward to all of the surprise films I'm not even aware of yet!

 Underwater (January 10, 2020) - Disaster strikes more than six miles below the ocean surface when water crashes through the walls of a drilling station.
 Led by their captain, the survivors realize that their only hope is to walk across the sea floor to reach the main part of the facility.
 But they soon find themselves in a fight for their lives when they come under attack from mysterious and deadly creatures that no one has ever seen.
 This is out in theaters now and I'm looking forward to checking out this aquatic horror starring Kristen Stewart.
+UPDATE: This was an incredibly tense watch that kicks things off fast and doesn't relent!

 The Turning (January 24, 2020) - A young governess is hired by a man who has become responsible for his young nephew and niece after the deaths of their parents.
 A modern take on Henry James' novella The Turn of the Screw.
 The trailers for this film have me a bit worried, but I'm hoping Floria Sigismondi's direction coupled with performances by Mackenzie Davis and Finn Wolfhard will do justice to the classic story.
 This is out now, and the reviews have not been kind.
+UPDATE: I didn't hate this movie as much as everyone else seemed to.
+I thought it was pretty stylish with great atmosphere.
+Not the best film, but I thought it was worth a watch.

 Color Out of Space (January 24, 2020) - After a meteorite lands in the front yard of their farm, Nathan Gardner and his family find themselves battling a mutant extraterrestrial organism that infects their minds and bodies, transforming their quiet rural life into a technicolor nightmare.
 This Lovecraftian movie starring Nicolas Cage has been on the top of my to-watch list as it's been getting solid buzz and looks like a hallucinogenic nightmare from director Richard Stanley.
 This is out in limited release now, and will be released on VOD and on Blu-ray at the end of February.
+UPDATE: This was a gorgeous, thrilling film!

 Gretel + Hansel (January 31, 2020) - A girl and her younger brother unwittingly stumble upon the house of an evil witch in the dark woods.
 Director Osgood Perkins returns with another gorgeous-looking horror film based on the fairy tale.
 This doesn't look like it will have a happy ending though...my favorite kind of story!
 And IT's Sophia Lillis is starring, and I can't wait to see more from her.
+UPDATE: Such a stunning, lush, and menacing film - I loved every frame of this nightmarish fairy tale.

 Come to Daddy (February 7, 2020) - A man in his thirties travels to a remote cabin to reconnect with his estranged father.
 This dark horror comedy stars Elijah Wood and is directed by Ant Timpson and looks like it will be a twisted descent into family trauma and horror.
+UPDATE: This one went to some unexpected places, all of which I enjoyed!
+It starts off as an awkward little film, but definitely delivers as it takes a sharp turn.

 The Lodge (February 7, 2020) - During a family retreat to a remote winter cabin over the holidays, the father is forced to abruptly depart for work, leaving his two children in the care of his new girlfriend, Grace.
 Isolated and alone, a blizzard traps them inside the lodge as terrifying events summon specters from Grace's dark past.
 I'm so glad this film from Goodnight Mommy directors Veronika Franz and Severin Fiala is finally getting a release - it promises to be a dark, bleak movie.
+UPDATE: This is another film that kept me on the edge of my seat and wondering WTF was going on (in the best way possible)!
+This one will be high on my list of favorites for the year.

 After Midnight (February 14, 2020) - When his long suffering girlfriend disappears suddenly, leaving a cryptic note as her only explanation, Hank's comfortable life and his sanity begin to crack.
 Then, from the woods surrounding his house, something terrible starts trying to break in.
 Director, writer, and actor Jeremy Gardner stars alongside Brea Grant in this romantic monster movie just in time for Valentine's Day, and with that I'm sold!
+UPDATE: I didn't like this one, far too little horror, far too much wallowing.

 VFW (February 14, 2020) - A group of war veterans must defend their local VFW post and an innocent teen against a deranged drug dealer and his relentless army of punk mutants.
 This film by Joe Begos has an incredible cast and a premise that promises lots of violence and thrills.
 This looks badass!
+UPDATE: Meh, I didn't hate it, but I also didn't love it.

 Fantasy Island (February 14, 2020) - The enigmatic Mr Roarke makes the secret dreams of his lucky guests come true at a luxurious but remote tropical resort, but when the fantasies turn into nightmares, the guests have to solve the island's mystery in order to escape with their lives.
 This new Blumhouse movie is a remake of the old Fantasy Island TV show (which I've never seen), but gives it a darker storyline.
 I'm not entirely sold on the premise from the trailer alone, but hoping this will surprise me.